shoreviewanalytics/shoreviewanalytics.github.io/_posts/2018-11-12-Staticman-API-Dokku-Deployment.md

 **Step 2**

 Fork the Staticman API repository.
 I actually forked a repository that had already been forked from the original Staticman API.
 I did this because after doing some recon, I found that there was only one example of someone who had successfully deployed a standalone version of Staticman API using Dokku.
 After trying to deploy a few times using the vanilla repository and failing, I wanted to start from a version of the code that had been successfully deployed.
-You probably don't have to do that as I believe the main thing to do if headed down this path is to fork the original repository and then remove all the Docker related files.
+You probably don't have to do that as I believe the main to do is to fork the original repository and then remove all the Docker related files.

 **Step 3**